sf-wolves-2016/phase-1-checkpoint-challenge-3-teacher-refactoring/bonus.md

 Edit this file to answer the following questions.
 Give examples.
 You may need to do a bit of research. :)

 1. Why is Hash.fetch useful?
+  It will raise a KeyError if the value doesn't exist instead of nil

 2. What is the disadvantage of single inheritance, and what's a possible solution to that problem?